jojje/claude-cache-savings/README.md

 ## Updating pricing / Staying up-to-date

-This script uses a pricing file derived from Anthropic's published model pricing pages since Anthropic does not provide an API for fetching this information automtically.
+This script uses a pricing file derived from Anthropic's published model pricing pages since Anthropic does not provide an API for fetching this information automatically.
 As such this snapshot-information is likely to become stale if anthropic either introduces new models or changes the pricing for any of them, including the caching discounts.

-For that reason the pricing information embedded is saved as a JSON file upon first use to your home directory, in the folder `$HOME/.config/claude-cache-savings/config.json` or on windows ``%HOMEPATH%\.config\claude-cache-savings\config.json`.
+For that reason the pricing information embedded is saved as a JSON file upon first use to your home directory, in the folder `$HOME/.config/claude-cache-savings/config.json` or on windows `%HOMEPATH%\.config\claude-cache-savings\config.json`.

 If pricing changes, you can just revise the numbers in that file.